Wednesday, October 17, 2007

 I hear that Slow Food and Gambero Rosso might be parting ways soon.
 Being more of a Slow Food’er than a Gambero Rosso’er, I don’t know what to make of that.
 One more Italian wine authority climbing on that Tower of Babel?

 I have my doubts about the legend of how Slow Food got its inspiration.
 The story has it that Carlo Petrini inadvertently founded the international movement when he joined in a protest against the opening of a McDonald's Restaurant at the foot of the famous Spanish Steps in Rome in 1986.
-However, a distant memory ( was it just a dream?) has it that that McDonald's was there back in 1971 when I first went to Rome.
+However, a distinct memory has it that that McDonald's was there back in 1971 when I first went to Rome.
 I remember going into it because it seemed so strange to see it there.
 I also remember buying a hamburger for the curiosity of it all.
 The bun was a hard crusty bread and the “burger” was leaner, maybe a lower fat content meat.
 Probably grass fed.
 Somewhere I have a picture of it.
-Curious that a movement, called Slow Food, would find a fast food joint after it had been there for 15 years (For all we know it may have only been a dream).
+Curious that a movement, called Slow Food, would find a fast food joint after it had been there for 15 years.
+They were a bit "slow" on the uptake.

 The matter of another wine guide, though, is just too much.